turanszkij/WickedEngine/Content/Documentation/ScriptingAPI-Documentation.md

 - Component_GetObject(Entity entity) : ObjectComponent? result  -- query the object component of the entity (if exists)
 - Component_GetInverseKinematics(Entity entity) : InverseKinematicsComponent? result  -- query the IK component of the entity (if exists)
 - Component_GetSpring(Entity entity) : SpringComponent? result  -- query the spring component of the entity (if exists)
-- Component_GetSpring(Entity entity) : ScriptComponent? result  -- query the script component of the entity (if exists)
+- Component_GetScript(Entity entity) : ScriptComponent? result  -- query the script component of the entity (if exists)
+- Component_GetRigidBodyPhysics(Entity entity) : RigidBodyPhysicsComponent? result  -- query the RigidBodyPhysicsComponent of the entity (if exists)
+- Component_GetSoftBodyPhysics(Entity entity) : SoftBodyPhysicsComponent? result  -- query the SoftBodyPhysicsComponent of the entity (if exists)
+- Component_GetForceField(Entity entity) : ForceFieldComponent? result  -- query the ForceFieldComponent of the entity (if exists)
+- Component_GetWeather(Entity entity) : WeatherComponent? result  -- query the WeatherComponent of the entity (if exists)
+- Component_GetSound(Entity entity) : SoundComponent? result  -- query the SoundComponent of the entity (if exists)
+- Component_GetCollider(Entity entity) : ColliderComponent? result  -- query the ColliderComponent of the entity (if exists)

 - Component_GetNameArray() : NameComponent[] result  -- returns the array of all components of this type
 - Component_GetLayerArray() : LayerComponent[] result  -- returns the array of all components of this type